FASTECH logo

 Steam Methane Reforming (SMR)

-SMR steam-heats methane sourced from natural gas to temperatures between 700o-1000o C. When the two combine and are pressurized, the chemical reaction results in:
+SMR steam-heats methane sourced from natural gas to temperatures between 700o-1000o C.

 • Hydrogen (H)